tardate/LittleArduinoProjects/README.md

-# 463 Little Electronics and Arduino Projects
+# 464 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Transconductance Amplifiers](./Electronics101/OpAmp/Transconductance) - understanding transconductance amplifiers and how they can be realised with an op-amp, and testing both single and dual-supply transconductance circuits based on an LM741 op-amp.
+> Latest addition:sparkles: [SingleTransistorTransmitter](./Radio/AM/SingleTransistorTransmitter) - Building a low power, single transistor AM transmitter with surprisingly good fidelity.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),